teresayang/MPXV/README.md

 ```

 ### VNTR tracker: ###
+In the VNTR tracker output, each row represents a strain in our database, and column variables contain accession ID, country name, collection date, clade, lineage, and three distances (see Yang et al. (2022)) between a query MPXV strain and a strains in our database.
+The rank of strains are ordered by ploymorphism information content distance (column: "Distance_PIC") (see Yang et al. (2022)) from low to high.

 | Accession        | Country      | Collection.date | clade | lineage  | Distance_PIC | Distance_L  | Distance_entropy  |
 |:----------------:|:------------:|:---------------:|:-----:|:--------:|:------------:|:-----------:|:-----------------:|